JITx-Inc/jsl/examples/protocols/displayport/README.md

 # Running the Example

 To run this example, you need to run `displayport-main.stanza` by entering `<CTRL> Enter` while in that file.
-Running the code will result in a layout which can be edited to position the two ICs as well as the 4 pairs of blocking capacitors.
+Running the code will result in a layout which can be edited to position the two ICs as well as the 4 pairs of blocking capacitors and one pair of pull-up resistors.

 # Adapting the Example